 The first thing that comes to mind when we think of eating on an island are dishes prepared with fish, shellfish, fruits and typical species of the area.
 This is how we imagine delicacies made with care and dedication; works of art that sometimes you don’t even want to touch so as not to ruin them.

 This rule is no exception with the Channel Islands.
-Its privileged location on the Channel allows you not only to experiment with the most diverse flavors of the sea, but it is also the opportunity to taste the best of both worlds (and even more), by setting the table with the best gastronomic delights of the United Kingdom, France and the rest of Europe.
+Its privileged location allows you not only to experiment with the most diverse flavors of the sea, but it is also the opportunity to taste the best of both worlds (and even more), by setting the table with the best gastronomic delights of the United Kingdom, France and the rest of Europe.

 I can guarantee that there is always a special treat for everyone at the Channel Islands.
 We can find from sophisticated restaurants, through the most modest places, to cheap beach bars with delicious dishes that you can enjoy by the beach shore.